If you choose Peace F Read more [...]

 Gleadless Mount is a 1960’s parade type shop.
 Modernly-decorated meeting room inside, simple chapel of rest.
 Bright environment throughout – white walls, pine doors.
 It’s very unfunereal and unfussy, just like the company itself.
 We particularly liked the big modern lamps that provide soft lighting in the meeting rooms and visiting room, and the total lack of barriers – no desks between you and the person helping you with your funeral arrangements.

 Halifax Road is a former doctors’ surgery which has been totally refurbished and presents a bright, spacious environment.
 It is actually enormous, with a great feeling of space and light.
 There’s a huge reception area furnished with comfortable sofas – large enough for even the biggest family to all feel there was room for them.
 The meeting rooms are very private and quiet, and the two rooms used for spending time with the person who has died are far enough away from any noise to be able to give you a feeling of complete privacy.

-Very keen to empower you to find your own way, a distinctive philosophy developed by both John and his co-director former wife, Mary, whose pioneering work in the early days did so much to shape working practices here.
+The Peace Funerals ethos is as it has always been; the team are keen to empower you to find your own way.
+This distinctive philosophy was developed by both John and his co-director former wife, Mary, whose pioneering work in the early days did so much to shape working practices here.

-Keen that you should do everything you want, including caring for the body.
-Will spend time discussing with you the practicalities “so that we can remove as much fear of the process as possible.
-For many who choose to get so involved they find the experience very special and extremely cathartic.”
+The team are keen that you should do everything you want, including caring for the body.
+They will spend time discussing with you the practicalities “so that we can remove as much fear of the process as possible.
+For many who choose to get so involved, they find the experience very special and extremely cathartic.”
 Bring your music, your candles, your essential oils.